Entrepreneurship - Business

 • electronically on the professional carrier's device

-• PDF/printed, when the carrier is not professional
+• PDF/printed, when the carrier is not a professional

-• letric, in some cases (max 20 cubic metres from the place of harvest)
+• letric, in some cases (max 20 cubic meters from the place of harvest)

 Types of opinions: